 The symptoms of Osgood-Schlatter disease typically go away when the child’s bones have finished growing.
 Over-the-counter pain medication may help relieve the pain, as well as icing the knee and resting.

-Children may continue to participate in sports if the physical activity does not cause too much pain.
-It may be helpful to use supportive braces or straps while exercising or participating in sport activities.
+Children may continue to participate in sports if physical activity does not cause too much pain.
+It may be helpful to use supportive braces or straps while exercising or participating in sports activities.

 However, symptoms will get better faster when physical activity is limited.
 Switching to low-impact physical activities, such as swimming or bicycling, can also reduce stress on the knee.

 Muir Orthopaedic Specialists can be found in Walnut Creek, San Ramon, Brentwood, and Concord.
 Contact us to schedule an appointment with our sports medicine specialists and learn more about treatment options for Osgood-Schlatter.